IEP Modifications in Oregon: Accommodations vs. Modifications

 Parents may revoke consent for an abbreviated school day program at any time and may file complaints with ODE (ORS 343.328).

-Oregon offers Modified Diploma and Extended Diploma for students with disabilities who cannot meet all requirements for a standard diploma (ORS 329.451).
+Oregon offers Modified Diploma (at least 24 credits with 12 in specified subjects, ORS 329.451(6)) and Extended Diploma (proficiency through alternative means, ORS 329.451(7)) for students with disabilities who cannot meet all standard diploma requirements.

 Receipt of a Modified or Extended Diploma does not terminate FAPE eligibility; students remain eligible through age 21 unless they receive a regular/standard diploma (ORS 339.115(2)).

-The IEP Team must use the LRE framework and ODE LRE Decision Tree before recommending placements that reduce a student's access to the general education setting.
+The IEP Team must use the LRE framework and ODE LRE Decision Tree before recommending placements that reduce a student's access to the general education setting (OAR 581-015-2240).

 Key Timelines